gtiwari333/spring-boot-web-application-sample/README.md

 Future: do more stuff
 - multi tenacy -> notes per user --> security -- read
 - fix lost attachment on note edit
+- Signup
+- Thymeleaf custom title -- pass param on fragment
 - elastic search, statistics, dashboard - search into files as well
 - home page -- view all notes by all
 - public and private pages